chdsbd/vscode-githubinator/README.md

 ## Release Notes

+## 1.0.1

+- Fixed URL escaping of branch and file names.

 ## 1.0.0

 - support multiple default branches. vscode-githubinator now attempts to open `main`, then `master`, `trunk`, `develop`, and `dev`.
 Configure these branches with the `githubinator.mainBranches` option.